 The Mediator will meet with you and the other parent together, listen to everything both of you have to say, and help you explore ways to agree on a Joint Parenting Plan.
 Mediation often helps the parents reach an agreement, and there is a good possibility the two of you can come out of mediation with a Joint Parenting Plan.

 If mediation results in agreement on a Joint Parenting Plan, the Mediator will send that plan to the court, and the case will continue as if you and the other parent had agreed on a Joint Parenting Plan in the beginning.

 If you don’t agree on a Joint Parenting Plan agreement at mediation, you and the other parent will return to court for one or more hearings.
 During those hearings, both of the parents will have a chance to prove to the court why your Individual Plan should be accepted by the court.
 It is the court’s job to decide what’s best for your children.
 After hearing all of the evidence, the court will reach a decision.

 What can I do if I don't like the decision the Family Court makes about custody and visitation?

-How do I appeal the Family Court's decision to the Circuit Court?
+How do I appeal the Family Court's decision to the Intermediate Court of Appeals?

-To Appeal to Circuit Court you must first file a Petition for Appeal.
+To appeal to the Intermediate Court of Appeals you must first file a Petition for Appeal.
 The Petition must be filed within thirty days of the day the family court judge signs the final order.
 The Petition for Appeal must be typewritten or handwritten clearly enough that it can be easily read.
-You must file the original and two copies of the petition in the circuit clerk’s office where the final order was entered.
+You must file the original and two copies of the petition with the Clerk’s office for the Intermediate Court of Appeals.
 You must sign the petition and mail a copy of the petition to the other parent.